bibekanandadatta/bibekanandadatta.github.io/_posts/2024-05-09-lapack-Intel-Fortran-Abaqus.md

 To use LAPACK subroutines from the Intel MKL in your Fortran codes, first, you need to have Microsoft Visual Studio and Intel oneAPI Toolkits (Base and HPC) installed.

 The community edition of Microsoft Visual Studio is free and the Intel oneAPI has been free for the last few years.
 - Make sure to install compatible versions of Microsoft Visual Studio and Intel oneAPI packages.
-Use Google to find the compatible versions.
+Use Google to find information about compatible versions.
 Hyperlinks to the Intel website for the developers' guide never work.
 - Install Visual Studio first.
 The installation procedure is simple, and stick to the default option, but make sure to select the **Desktop development with C++** option during installation.
 - Now proceed to Install oneAPI packages; first the Base Toolkit and then the HPC Toolkit.
 Stick to the default installation procedure.
 Intel oneAPI packages should be installed in the `C:\Program Files (x86)\Intel\oneAPI` directory.

 Once the installation is complete, you can access **Intel oneAPI Command Prompt** from the Program Menu on Windows.